rachel-s123/social-intelligence-dashboard/reports/market_overviews/bulgaria.md

   In-depth analysis of market dynamics, consumer behavior, and competitive landscape specific to each market.

 - **Competitor Analysis**
-  Comprehensive evaluation of competitor positioning, market share, and strategic implications for BMW's touring motorcycle portfolio.
+  Comprehensive evaluation of competitor positioning, market share, and strategic implications for BMW's Adventure motorcycle portfolio.

 ## Methodology